 Authentication and Verification of Student Identity

-Consistent with federal regulations pertaining to federal financial aid eligibility, the District must authenticate or verify that the student who registers in a distance education or correspondence education course is the same student who participates in and completes the course or program and receives the academic credit.
-The District will provide to each student at the time of registration, an acknowledgement of elements related to student success including: access to a device with internet access, time requirements equal to in person classes, verification that the student is the one to complete and turn in work, as well as requirement to abide by the Standards of Student Conduct.
+Consistent with federal regulations pertaining to federal financial aid eligibility, the district must authenticate or verify that the student who registers in a distance education or correspondence education course is the same student who participates in and completes the course or program and receives the academic credit.
+The district will provide to each student at the time of registration, an acknowledgement of elements related to student success including: access to a device with internet access, time requirements equal to in person classes, verification that the student is the one to complete and turn in work, as well as requirement to abide by the Standards of Student Conduct.
+The district and its colleges shall provide a statement of the process in place to protect student privacy and estimated additional student charges associated with verification of student identity.

-The District provides a secure web-based student verification process by way of a single authentication system which includes the student registration, student web portal, and the supported Learning Management System (LMS).
+The district provides a secure web-based student verification process by way of a single authentication system which includes the student registration, student web portal, and the supported Learning Management System (LMS).
 As part of the initial registration process, all student users are assigned a unique “W” Identification Number (W ID) and password.
 Students and their assigned W ID are systematically uploaded to courses in the LMS for which they are enrolled.
 Students who have access to the LMS only have access to the course(s) for which they are registered.

 Students are responsible for complying with college and district regulations related to authentication & academic honesty.
 Board Policy and Administrative Procedure 5500 (Standards of Student Conduct) address issues related to academic honesty.
 Unauthorized activities include, but shall not be limited to, the following examples: use of passwords or accounts of another user and/or misrepresentation of oneself, allowing someone else access to your secure online classroom to complete assignments or portions of assignments, or using unauthorized materials or concealed information during an exam.